Upper bound of holographic entanglement entropy combinations: Gap classification for in higher dimensional holography

 \section{Gap classification for \(n=3\) in higher dimensional holography}

 In this appendix, we discuss the general case of $I_4$ in AdS$_4$/CFT$_3$ where $g_3$, $g_2$ and $g_1$ simultaneously exist.
+It should be noted that again we search for general upper bounds satisfying the permutation symmetry across $A$, $B$ and $C$.
 Similar to the AdS$_3$/CFT$_2$ case, the single gap regions where $E$ can reside in are first listed as follows:

 However, now the choice of their unions is more diverse.
 Again we take $AB$ as an example and introduce the following gap groups:

 Similar groups can be defined for $AC$ and $BC$.
 By upper-bounding the ``real" RT surfaces with the corresponding ``fake" ones, and taking the summation over $C_3^2=(AB,AC,BC)$, the following inequalities can be obtained: